jvgalvin/Portfolio/README.md

 ### Data, Libraries, and Environment
 The data for this project was sourced from the Inside Airbnb data repository.
 After downloading the relevant files, I used Pandas, Seaborn, and Matplotlib to clean, explore, and analyze the data.
 All of this was done locally within a Jupyter Notebook.
 ### Results and Impact
 As suspected, the total number of Airbnb listings plummeted.
 The average price per night fell more across Manhattan listings than it did across Brooklyn listings, despite an equivalent drop in the total number of listings in both boroughs.
-A full writeup can be found here on Medium.
+A full writeup can be found on Medium.
 ### Learnings
 This project taught me the importance of thoroughly exploring a data set.
 Although my goal was one of description, my exploratory data analysis revealed ancillary questions of explanation (what causes the difference in average price across boroughs) and prediction (what will average prices look like for the next year) that I may not have imagined if I had not closely examined the data set.